Departmental Honors Program

 The Department of Philosophy offers an Honors Program, providing qualified undergraduates with a unique opportunity to do advanced one-on-one research with a faculty member.
 Students who complete the program will receive a special certificate signed by the Department Chairperson, and will have ‘Honors in Philosophy’ appear on their diplomas at commencement ceremonies.

-Participating in the Honors program is a unique opportunity.
-Students gain a memorable experience in completing a substantial research project, on an advanced topic with one-on-one guidance from a faculty mentor.
+Students gain a memorable experience in completing a substantial research project on an advanced topic with one-on-one guidance from a faculty mentor.
 Flexibility in choice of topic also allows students to cap off their undergraduate degree with a specially crafted program of study that goes beyond the standard curricular offerings, and also gives those students interested in interdisciplinary work a chance to pursue it.

 The Honors program also provide students time to practice reading new and advanced intellectual texts, practice at composing advanced philosophical arguments, and opportunities to present their research.
 Students who complete the program have a highly-refined writing sample to show for it.
 Additionally, because of their advanced work, honors students tend to have an advantage in competing for departmental scholarships each year.